Minimalist approach to the classification of symmetry protected topological phases: Justification of the Hypothesis

 \subsection{Existing proposals as special cases}

-One of the main motivations for the Hypothesis is the fact that it is satisfied by various existing proposals for the classification of SPT phases \cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM}.
-These include the Borel group cohomology proposal \cite{Wen_Boson}, the oriented cobordism proposal \cite{Kapustin_Boson}, and Kitaev's proposal \cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE} in the bosonic case; and the group supercohomology proposal \cite{Wen_Fermion}, the spin cobordism proposal \cite{Kapustin_Fermion}, and Kitaev's proposal \cite{Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM} in the fermionic case.
-(Freed's proposals appear to be more nuanced; see the original papers \cite{Freed_SRE_iTQFT, Freed_ReflectionPositivity}.)
-Their spectra are summarized in Table \ref{table:existing_proposals}.
-We have checked, for finite symmetry groups, that the additive and functorial structures of the Borel group cohomology proposal indeed correspond to stacking phases and replacing symmetry groups, respectively; see App.\,\ref{app:additivity_functoriality_group_cohomology_construction}.
-The same can only be done to a lesser extent for non-finite groups or for the other proposals, where explicit lattice models are unavailable.
-Exactly how these proposals fit into our framework will be expounded upon in App.\,\ref{app:existing_proposals_generalized_cohomology_theories}.
+As noted in Sec.\,\ref{sec:comparison_different_proposals} and elaborated upon in App.\,\ref{app:existing_proposals_generalized_cohomology_theories}, the Hypothesis is satisfied by various existing proposals for the classification of SPT phases \cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM}.
+These include the Borel group cohomology proposal \cite{Wen_Boson}, the oriented cobordism proposal \cite{Kapustin_Boson}, Kitaev's proposal \cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE}, and the Freed-Hopkins proposal \cite{Freed_SRE_iTQFT, Freed_ReflectionPositivity} in the bosonic case; and the group supercohomology proposal \cite{Wen_Fermion}, the spin cobordism proposal \cite{Kapustin_Fermion}, Kitaev's proposal \cite{Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM}, and the Freed-Hopkins proposal \cite{Freed_SRE_iTQFT, Freed_ReflectionPositivity} in the fermionic case.
+Furthermore, we have explicitly checked, at least for the Borel group cohomology proposal, that the additive and functorial structures of the generalized cohomology theory $h$ indeed correspond to the stacking and symmetry forgetting of SPT phases (see App.\,\ref{app:additivity_functoriality_group_cohomology_construction}).
+The fact that existing proposals fit into our framework can be viewed as circumstantial evidence for the validity of the Hypothesis.